pattersongrant/pattersongrant/README.md

 **Welcome to my profile!**

 - 🚀 I am a **Software Engineer.**
-- 🌱 I’m currently studying Computer Science at the University of Michigan College of Engineering.
+- 🌱 I study Computer Science at the University of Michigan College of Engineering.
 - 🔭 I’m currently working on a web project.
 - 📫 How to reach me: **grantpa@umich.edu**